After reading this chapter, you will be familiar with what a Str looks

 chapter 4.

-The first design challenge when creating Str
+The first design challenge when creating Str was to create a memory

 structure that was space efficient but still met the goals of automatic